-The pharmacy obtained medicinal stock from suppliers such as AAH, Alliance, Sigma and Cambrian.
-Specials were ordered from Sterling specials.
+The pharmacy obtained medicinal stock from suppliers such as AAH, Alliance, Sigma and Colorama.
+Specials were ordered from Colorama specials.
 The superintendent pharmacist was aware of the European Falsified Medicines Directive (FMD).
-He explained that he was in the process of rolling out the scanning equipment, software and staff training.
+He explained that he had the scanning equipment as well as the software which would go live in January 2020.
+He confirmed that procedures and staff training were also being developed.